Yandex Cloud

 • assign_public_ip: Public access to the host, true or false.

-• roles: DATA and MANAGER host roles.
+• roles: Host roles, DATA and MANAGER.

 • type: Maintenance type.
 The possible values include:

-• ANYTIME: Any time.
+• ANYTIME: At any time.

-• WEEKLY: On a schedule.
+• WEEKLY: On schedule.

 • day: Day of week in DDD format for the WEEKLY type, e.g., MON.